AFriendinNeed1903/ChurnBuddy/README.md

-Credit Card Profitability Calculator, by Altos Industries (Adam Altmejd and Matthew Santos)
+Credit Card Profitability Calculator, originally created by Adam Altmejd, later used jointly for a class project by Adam Altmejd and Matthew Santos.

 Project Overview: